parisepigenetics/bibs/_training/cluster_training_2609.md

 <span>{% include icon.liquid id='lightbulb-outline' %} <b>Tip</b></span><br> For other systems, please see the instructions for [Windows]({{site.baseurl}}/cluster/tips/mounting_win), [Mac]({{site.baseurl}}/cluster/tips/mounting_macos) or [Linux]({{site.baseurl}}/cluster/tips/mounting_linux).
 {:.ui.success.message}

-## Set the default account
+## Set the default project account
-The first time you use the cluster, it is necessary to define your default account.
-To do so, run the following command:
+The first time you use the cluster, it is necessary to define your default project account.
+To do so, run the following command in the terminal:
 ```
 set_project YourProjectName
 ```